mssqpi/GetAndCleanData/README.md

 # GetAndCleanData
-this repository is about a project that demonstrates the ability to collect, work with, and clean a data set.
+This repository is about a project that demonstrates the ability to collect, work with, and clean a data set.
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: